kubernetes/enhancements/keps/sig-node/6063-pod-pid-limit/README.md

 ###### Will enabling / using this feature result in any new API calls?

-No. The kubelet reads `spec.resources.limits.pid` from the existing Pod spec it already fetches.
+No. The kubelet reads `spec.resources.limits.pids` from the existing Pod spec it already fetches.
 No new API calls, watches, or controllers are introduced.

 ###### Will enabling / using this feature result in introducing new API types?